 7.2 Access to ELN

-7.2.1 Subject to Operating Requirements 7.2.2 and 7.2.3, the ELNO must ensure that only Subscribers registered in accordance with these Operating Requirements and the Participation Rules, or Persons properly authorised by Subscribers are able to access and use the ELN.
+7.2.1 Subject to Operating Requirements 7.2.2 and 7.2.3, the ELNO must ensure that only Subscribers it has registered in accordance with these Operating Requirements and the Participation Rules, or Persons properly authorised by Subscribers, or ELNOs with which it Interoperates, are able to access and use the ELN.

-7.2.2 An ELNO will not breach Operating Requirement 7.2.1 if the ELNO permits a Subscriber to use application to application technology for accessing the ELN and data entry provided that the Subscriber does not use application to application technology for the function of Digital Signing or for Subscriber Administrator functions.
+7.2.2 An ELNO will not breach Operating Requirement 7.2.1 if the ELNO permits its Subscriber to use application to application technology for accessing the ELN and data entry provided that the Subscriber does not use application to application technology for the function of Digital Signing or for Subscriber Administrator functions.

 7.2.3 The ELNO must ensure that only Persons authorised by the ELNO have access to the ELN for administrative purposes.